kiranps/gojek-assignment/README.md

 | Prop  | Description                  | type   | Default     |
 | ----- | ---------------------------- | ------ | ----------- |
 | value | set context of ThemeProvider | string | light\|Dark |

+### Post commit Hooks

+Prettier (code formatting tool) is added as a post commit hook.It removes all original styling and ensures that all outputted code conforms to a consistent style